awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 Elastic resize doesn't sort tables or reclaim disk space, so it isn't a substitute for a vacuum operation\.
 For more information, see [Vacuuming tables](https://docs.aws.amazon.com/redshift/latest/dg/t_Reclaiming_storage_space202.html)\.

  Elastic resize has the following constraints:
++ *Elastic resize and data sharing clusters* \- When you add or subtract nodes on a cluster that's a producer for data sharing, you can’t connect to it from consumers while Amazon Redshift migrates cluster metadata\.
+Similarly, if you perform an elastic resize and choose a new node type, data sharing is unavailable while connections are dropped and transferred to the new target cluster\.
+In both types of elastic resize, the producer is unavailable for several minutes\.
 + *Single\-node clusters* \- You can't use elastic resize to resize from or to a single\-node cluster\.
 + *Data transfer from a shared snapshot* \- To run an elastic resize on a cluster that is transferring data from a shared snapshot, at least one backup must be available for the cluster\.
 You can view your backups on the Amazon Redshift console snapshots list, the `describe-cluster-snapshots` CLI command, or the `DescribeClusterSnapshots` API operation\.
-+ *Data sharing and elastic resize* \- If you use data sharing between clusters, performing an elastic resize interrupts the connection\.
-For example, during an elastic resize on a producer cluster, queries from the consumer cluster are disconnected for a short period\.
 + *Platform restriction* \- Elastic resize is available only for clusters that use the EC2\-VPC platform\.
 For more information, see [Use EC2\-VPC when you create your cluster](working-with-clusters.md#cluster-platforms)\.
 + *Storage considerations* \- Make sure that your new node configuration has enough storage for existing data\.
 You may have to add additional nodes or change configuration\.
-+ *Source vs target cluster size* \- The possible configurations of node number and type that you can resize to with elastic resize is determined by the number of nodes in the original cluster and the target node type of the resized cluster\.
++ *Source vs target cluster size* \- The number of nodes and node type that it's possible to resize to with elastic resize is determined by the number of nodes in the source cluster and the node type chosen for the resized cluster\.
 To determine the possible configurations available, you can use the console\.
 Or you can use the `describe-node-configuration-options` AWS CLI command with the `action-type resize-cluster` option\.
 For more information about the resizing using the Amazon Redshift console, see [Resizing a cluster](managing-clusters-console.md#resizing-cluster)\.

   The following example CLI command describes the configuration options available\.
 In this example, the cluster named `mycluster` is a `dc2.large` 8\-node cluster\.